LuposX/BostonHousingPrediction/README.md

 <!--_For more examples and usage, please refer to the [Wiki][wiki]._-->

 ## Release History
+*   0.2.2
+    *   fix negative input for training of model
+    *   fix negative output of predictions
+    *   optimized folder structure for PYPI
+    *   optimized some code.(comments, input)

 *   0.2.1
     *   add normalization for data